rk1a/minetest/docs-minetester/source/quickstart/hello_minetest.rst

    * - Minetester CLI Option
      - Description
    * - ``--dumb``
-     - Start a dumb client that can receive input from an external controller client.
+     - Start a dumb client that can receive actions from and return observations to an external controller client.
    * - ``--record``
-     - Start a recording client that outputs observations to an external data gathering client.
+     - Start a recording client that returns observations to an external data gathering client.
    * - ``--client-address``
      - Address to the controller / data gathering client.
    * - ``--headless``